The Foundational Trifecta For Resilient Health

 If your child isn't eating, sleeping, and pooping, they don't have the healthiest body possible and they're not feeling or functioning their best.

-So that means their anxiety, their fear, their inattention, their tantrums, their aggression, their sadness - even if it's gotten so bad that they qualify for an official diagnosis - can all be exacerbated by health imbalances; things like nutritional deficiencies, gut problems, blood sugar issues, food allergies.
+So that means their anxiety, their fear, their inattention, their tantrums, their aggression, their sadness - whether they qualify for diagnosis or not - can all be amplified by health imbalances like nutritional deficiencies, gut problems, blood sugar issues, and food allergies.

 If we start to resolve those foundational health issues by using food strategically, we get a healthier child who feels and functions better.